You’ve heard it many times before.

 Often times, content that makes the difference is in-depth.
 The word “in-depth” isn’t the same thing as “long-form.”
 Sure, it can be longer than the typical post, but the word “in-depth” primarily means “in great detail; comprehensive and thorough.”

-Pat Flynn’s monthly income reports are in-depth because he shows you each step — the mistakes, the experiments, the challenges, and how much he makes (and the networks).
+Pat Flynn’s monthly income reports are in-depth because he shows you each step — the mistakes, the experiments, the challenges, and how much he makes (and the social networks).

 Depending on the topic, a comprehensive piece of content can have 700 words or even 3,000 words.
 As long as you explain the details and give examples you’ll be just fine.